1493 N Shore Rd, Revere

 Debt to Income Ratio - How much money do you need to buy a house

-FHA suggests that Borrowers’ annual income should be at least two times the gross debt obligation.
-This can include housing-related expenses like homeowners’ insurance, property tax, and association fees.
+The Federal Housing Administration (FHA) suggests that a borrower’s annual income should be at least twice their gross debt obligation.
+This includes property-related expenses such as homeowner’s insurance, property taxes, and homeowners’ association dues.

 2. Your Down Payment